dp-pcs/Trilogy-AI-CoE-MCP-Remote/README.md

 This project demonstrates how to create a **remote** Model Context Protocol server that can be deployed to cloud platforms, making AI assistant integrations more accessible by eliminating the need for local server hosting.
 It's part of the AI Center of Excellence at Trilogy's initiative to showcase practical AI integration patterns.

 The server provides real-time access to AI CoE content, enabling AI assistants to stay current with the latest insights, strategies, and best practices in artificial intelligence.
+With ChatGPT Deep Research compatibility, users can now perform comprehensive research using Trilogy's AI expertise directly within ChatGPT.